Lionel trains have long been a standard of model railroading. It may be the best known name in

 property, tooling, and trademarks were acquired by Lionel.
 Lionel committed to making good on all

 unfulfilled K-Line product orders and to re-launch K-Line as one of its own brands.
+Since then Lionel has

-Also in 2006, Lionel announced it was opening a new office and showroom at 33rd
+Also in 2006, Lionel announced it was opening a

-Street and Madison Avenue in New York City.
 In 2007 Lionel released a Ready-To-Run Harry Potter™

 Hogwarts Express™ train set in 'O' gauge.
 In 2007, Lionel had pretax earnings of $10.8 million on